Diane Munday: Other activities

 Munday became the General Secretary of ALRA from 1970 and in 1974 she became a founding member, press and publicity officer for Birmingham Pregnancy Advisory Service (later the British Pregnancy Advisory Service).

-Munday has had a longterm involvement with the ethical movement and its successor secular humanism.
+Munday has had a long-term involvement with the ethical movement and its successor secular humanism.
 She joined the Ethical Union in the 1950s and was made part of its executive committee when it changed its name to the British Humanist Association under A. J. Ayer.
 During this time period, the Association was strongly associated with the push towards the "permissive society", successfully endorsing changing laws in relation to homosexuality, birth control, capital punishment, divorce and also abortion.
 Munday has publicly opposed the influence of Christianity on British society: during her tenure with the Abortion Law Reform Association (ALRA) posters associated with the campaign singled out by name "Roman Catholic" Members of Parliament (James Dunn and Norman St John-Stevas) who opposed changing the law and when she had an abortion in 1961, she complained that the working-class Catholic nurses on shift were not sympathetic to her having an abortion.
 Munday has argued against any kind of religious exemption for medical practitioners who do not want to participate in providing abortions, arguing that they should not be employed in health care.

+Diane Munday sat as a magistrate on the St Albans Bench until the retirement age, 70.

 Munday also clashed with the Church of England and after her eldest son was called a "pagan" at a local Anglican school, successfully campaigned for a state school in the village of Wheathampstead.
 Munday was also appointed a patron of Humanists UK (formerly the British Humanist Association).
 From 2000 until 2005, she was listed as the Director of the Rationalist Association and its affiliated Rationalist Press Association.

 Munday has also been involved in lobbying in favour of voluntary euthanasia (and assisted suicide), being a "carer" for three people who wish to undergo euthanasia.
 She was involved in the Diane Pretty case, arguing against the result of the Pretty v United Kingdom case under the European Court of Human Rights which decided that the European Convention on Human Rights did not provide a "right to die" and that her husband could not hope to escape prosecution if he "assisted" in her death.
 Munday argued: "It is now legal to commit suicide in the UK: it is illegal to discriminate against the disabled.
 But in this scenario a person who is prevented from taking their own life as a direct consequence of their disability is clearly discriminated against in a most fundamental way."